-Each MergePoint Unity switch may be configured at the appliance level through the Console menu interface accessed through the SETUP port.
+Each MergePoint Unity[TM] switch may be configured at the appliance level through the Console menu interface accessed through the SETUP port.
 All terminal commands are accessed through a terminal or PC running terminal emulation software.

 NOTE: The preferred method is to make all configuration settings in the DSView software.
-See the DSView Installer/User Guide for more information.
+See the Vertiv[TM] Avocent[®] DSView[TM] 4.5 Management Software Installer/User Guide for more information.

-To connect a terminal to the MergePoint Unity switch:
+To connect a terminal to the MergePoint Unity[TM] switch:

-- Using a null modem cable, connect a terminal or a PC that is running terminal emulation software (such as HyperTerminal[®]) to the SETUP port on the back panel of the MergePoint Unity switch.
-For MergePoint Unity switch models that support an RJ-45 port, an RJ-45 to DB9 (female) adaptor is provided. - The terminal settings are 9600 bits per second (bps), 8 bits, 1 stop bit, no parity and no flow control. - 2.
-Turn on each target device and then turn on the MergePoint Unity switch.
-When the MergePoint Unity switch completes initialization, the Console menu will display the following message: Press any key to continue.
+1. Using a null modem cable, connect a terminal or a PC that is running terminal emulation software (such as HyperTerminal®) to the SETUP port on the backpanel of the MergePoint Unity[TM] switch.
+For MergePoint Unity[TM] switch models that support an RJ45 port, an RJ45 to DB9 (female) adaptor is provided.

+The terminal settings are 9600 bits per second (bps), 8 bits, 1 stop bit, no parity and no flow control.

+2. Turn on each target device and then turn on the MergePoint Unity[TM] switch.
+When the MergePoint Unity[TM] switch completes initialization, the Console menu will display the following message: Press any key to continue.

-Console boot menu options
+A.1 Console boot menu options

-While the MergePoint Unity switch is turning on, you can press a key to view the boot menu.
-From this menu, you can choose one of four options.
+While the MergePoint Unity[TM] switch is turning on, you can press a key to view the boot menu.
+From this menu, you can choose one of the options as follows: